mw10104587/gamim/README.md

-# Gamim, an emotio chatroom
+# Gamim, an emotion chatroom

 This is chatroom that uses Flask, Flask-Sockets, Gevent, and Gunicorn.